 The City reserves the right to assess administrative fees in the future to ensure full cost recovery for inspection, monitoring, impact, and permitting associated with the FOG Management Program.
-The need for this assessment will be based upon review of the annual performance and budget of the FOG Management Program.

 3.4 Inspection and Monitoring

 Areas of the City are divided equally among Pretreatment Technicians by zip code.
 Pretreatment Technicians will inspect the FSEs located within their assigned zip codes and will canvas the area to observe and record new FSEs or changes to existing FSEs.
 New FSEs or existing FSEs with changes in ownership, menu or increase in food production will be inspected as soon as reasonably possible.
 When conducting FOG Management inspections of FSEs, ISS employees should observe Pretreatment Standard Operating Procedure #001, provided in Appendix B.